-Reacher grabbers, also referred to as reachers, work like personal arm and hand extensions.
+Reacher grabbers, also referred to as simply reachers, work like personal arm and hand extensions.
 They enable individuals to easily reach items in high places, as well as pick up things off the ground without having to bend or stoop.
 Designed to help people with injuries or mobility issues, grabbers are lightweight, simple to use and make executing everyday activities easier.

 These assistive devices can facilitate a multitude of tasks.
 Examples include opening kitchen cabinets, reaching cups and bowls on top shelves, putting tools away in overhead bins, and moving items from the floor to a counter or table.
 You can use a grabber to move small things like your keys or television remote, as well as larger items like laundry soap bottles or box of tissues.